ongjinglong/Data-Engineer-Tech-Challenge/01_data_pipeline/README.md

 ![](dag-diagram.png)

 ### Run
-To intialise airflow for the first time, cd to this folder (folder `docker-compose.yml`) and execute the following command (in WSL for Windows):
+To intialise airflow for the first time, cd to this folder (folder containing `docker-compose.yml`) and execute the following command (in WSL for Windows):
 ```
 mkdir -p ./dags ./logs ./plugins
 echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env